Water Resource Management

 Water Withdrawal and Reuse

 ASEH adopts three water use strategies: reduce, reuse, and recycle.
 The main source of water-use is tap water.
-Total water withdrawals in 2021 amounted to 25,872,192 tons, while water withdrawal increased by 23% compared to the previous year due to newly added scopes and a 4% increase in manufacturing capacity.
-However, water use intensity per unit revenue (including rainwater) decreased by 17% compared to the previous year, reaching our goal of a 67% decrease compared to 2015.
+Total water withdrawals in 2022 amounted to 23,398,956 tons, while water withdrawal decreased by 10% compared to the previous year.
+The water use intensity per unit revenue (including rainwater) decreased by 15% compared to the previous year, reaching our goal of a 49% decrease compared to the baseline 2015.

-In 2021, 19.569 million tons of effluent was discharged, while the total water consumption was 6.30 million tons.
-Our effluent management system is more stringent than that stipulated by law, and we regularly / continuously monitor effluent water quality.
+In 2022, 17,461 million tons of effluent was discharged, while the total water consumption was 5.94 million tons.
+Our effluent management system is more stringent than that stipulated by law, and we regularly and continuously monitor effluent water quality.
 In addition to internal water quality tests, we also outsource offline sampling and water quality analysis to ensure that the ecology of the aquatic environment is under strict management.
 Currently, there are 15 facilities that collect and classify process chemicals by channel and treat each independently based on effluent characteristics, increasing the efficiency of effluent treatment processes.